aytacworld/windows.dotfiles/readme.md

     - leftWin+enter will open wt instead of cmd (wt defaults to git-bash)
     - leftWin+b will open chrome
     - leftWin+o will open screenshot tool on selection mode
+3. Symlinking
+  This doesn't work on Windows, or I didn't manage to set it up correctly, so just copy paste the config folder to the correct place.